Dri-water/mugglepay/README.md

 ```
 GET /transaction/:txHash
 ```
-Retrieves details about a specific transaction.
+Retrieves details about a specific INCOMING transaction only.

 ### Health Check
 ```